adritek/iubenda/README.md

 ## Notes

+Local development uses the Lite Server package that reloads the browser on save.
 Submiting the form will display the chosen options to the console window - so open it up to have a look 👓